Man City accused of misleading Premier League over finances

 City, the defending Premier League champion and a team owning some of the world’s top players like Erling Haaland and Kevin De Bruyne, could be at risk of severe punishment.
 The league’s rule book gives a disciplinary commission powers to impose a range of sanctions plus the wider scope of “such other penalty as it shall think fit.”

 A large fine seems inevitable if the charges are proven.
-Also in play is a point deduction, a title nullified or even being expelled from the league, according to league rules.
+Also in play is a point deduction, a title nullified or even being expelled from the Premier League, according to league rules.

 City never disputed that the documents leaked by Der Spiegel were authentic, but has argued the evidence was stolen and reported out of context.